Vetleh/BISMO_Chisel_3/README.md

 ### Running HW-SW Cosimulation
 1. `cd bismo`
 2. `PLATFORM=VerilatedTester make emu` to run BISMO tests in hardware-software cosimulation.

-### Running on the FPGA
-BISMO is built on a *host computer* and deployed on a *target board*.
-Several [PYNQ boards](doc/platforms.md) are supported, the example below is for the Avnet Ultra96.

-On the host computer:
-1. `cd bismo`
-2. `make all` to generate a Ultra96 deployment package with bitfile and drivers.
-This will generate a 2x64x2 array at 200 MHz and will take some time to complete.
-3. Set `PYNQU96_URI` to point to the `rsync` target, including the username, IP address and target directory on the Ultra96 board.
-For instance `export PYNQU96_URI=xilinx@192.168.2.10:/home/xilinx/bismo`
-4. `make rsync` to copy deployment package to the Ultra96.
-You may be prompted for the password for the specified Ultra96 user.

-Afterwards, run the following on a terminal on the target board:
-1. On the Ultra96, `cd /home/xilinx/bismo/deploy` to go into the deployment package.
-2. `su` to go into superuser mode.
-2. `./compile_rtlib.sh` to compile the driver and runtime library.
-3. `./compile_testapp.sh` to compile the test application.
-3. `./setclk.sh 200` to set the clock to 200 MHz.
-4. `./load_bitfile.sh` to load the BISMO bitfile.
-5. `LD_LIBRARY_PATH=$(pwd) ./testapp t` to run the BISMO tests.

-## Documentation
-You will find more detailed documentation under the [`doc`](doc/README.md) folder.

 ## Paper
 More details on the hardware design and instruction set can be found in the